Skip to main content

 Where is Pink fairy duster native?

-Pink fairy duster (Calliandra eriophylla) is native to AZ, NM, TX, CA, per the USDA PLANTS Database and regional native plant society lists.
+Pink fairy duster (Calliandra eriophylla) is native to AZ, CA, NM, NV and 1 more states, per the World Checklist of Vascular Plants (Kew).

 What butterflies or moths does Pink fairy duster host?